-After the show ends, you have the chance to go and talk to all the performers, which is what we decided to do.
-This is the last year for the Made in the USA show, so if you have not had a chance to get to Branson and see it, NOW is the time.
+After the show ends, you have the chance to go and talk to all the performers.
+This is the last year for the Made in the USA show.
+If you have not had a chance to get to Branson and see it, NOW is the time.

 The Showboat Branson Belle offers dinner and lunch cruises.
 Ticket prices start at $25 for kids and $49 for adults.
 You can book tickets and see the cruise schedules here.

 Have you ever been on the Showboat Branson Belle?